-My twenty-two years in the studio business have been filled with rewarding experiences.
+My twenty-nine years in the studio business have been filled with rewarding experiences.
 By and large, my clients have been polite, professional and evenhanded.
 Nevertheless, there have been instances that required me to adopt some rigid policies.
 Examples include no-shows, clients who worked long sessions and then didn’t pay me, habitually late clients, people who “assumed” it was okay to smoke in the studio, etc. So as you read the short list below, please understand that I wish I didn’t have to bring this stuff up at all; but it just happens too often.

 *Please be punctual

 Out of necessity, Commodore’s policy is that the hourly rate is charged from the time the booking was scheduled to start, even if the client is late.
 Similarly, arriving more than a little bit early can also be quite disruptive.
 (A group once arrived two hours early and wanted to set up during another client’s session!)
 Please help us be respectful of everyone’s time.

 Remember that studio time is billed for the hours of my time that a client used.
 It’s easy to get off-task and spend time talking rather than working, but please understand that time is money, regardless of how the client decides to use it.
 Also remember that during recording and mixdown the control room environment needs to remain quiet so the engineer can hear accurately.
 If clients or guests would like to talk, Commodore has a comfortable lounge area with a rehearsal piano and WiFi.